 - Disseimanting/raising awareness and reviewing GCG implementation

 - Strengthening integrated governance and optimising GCG implementation

 GCG implementation in 2022 has been aligned with the GCG Roadmap prepared by the Company through the activities of Formulation, Implementation, Monitoring and Evaluation, which are continuously carried out to ensure the achievement of Excellent GCG in accordance with the expected final goal of the GCG Roadmap.
 The GCG implementation in 2022 are as follows:

 - Adjustment and Compliance of the Company’s GCG with Prevailing Regulations.

 - Evaluation of GCG implementation to acknowledge and measure the suitability of good corporate governance practices in the Company with GCG principles.

-- Re-emphasise the communication on Code of Conduct Guidelines and AirAsia Corporate Culture to new and existing employees.
+- Re-emphasise on Air Asia Code of Conduct Guidelines and Corporate Culture to new and existing employees.

 - Comprehensive training program on GCG best practices for the Company’s management and employees.

-The Company governance structure is established based on the function, authority and responsibilities of each organ in accordance with Law No. 40 year 2007, related Financial Services Authority regulations and the Articles of Association.
+The Company's governance structure is established based on the function, authority and responsibilities of each organ in accordance with Law No. 40 of 2007, Financial Services Authority regulations, and Articles of Association.
 In general, the Company governance structure is divided into Main Organ and Supporting Organ.

-- The General Meeting of Shareholders (GMS)
+- General Meeting of Shareholders (GMS)